Abrasive Blasting Hazards in Shipyard Employment

 Employees who do not shower and change into clean clothing before leaving the worksite may contaminate their automobiles and homes with toxic dust.

 Other members of the household may then be exposed to harmful levels of toxic substances.

-Abrasive blasting operators must wear NIOSH-certified Type CE abrasive blasting
+Abrasive blasting operators must wear NIOSH-certified Type CE abrasive blasting respirators when:

 - working in enclosed or confined spaces; or

 - using abrasive media that contains more than one percent crystalline silica.

 When not working in enclosed and confined spaces, or where abrasives containing less than one percent crystalline silica are used, abrasive blasters must be protected with Type CE abrasive blasting respirators or air-purifying respirators with HEPA filters.
 The respirator selected should be based on the highest anticipated exposures as determined by an evaluation of the hazards to which employees will be exposed.
 As a minimum, respiratory protection for heavy metals and silica dusts require an air-purifying respirator with HEPA filters.
 However, if workplace conditions for airborne contaminants, or their concentrations are highly variable or are not well understood, respiratory protection with a higher level of protection may be needed.